front-lines-org/website/src/content/blog/ukraine/battle_of_sumy.md

 On the morning of 27 February, a column of Russian vehicles advanced into Sumy from the east.
 A civilian car was shot at, resulting in civilian casualties.
 Russian forces reportedly ran out of supplies and began attempting to loot markets.

-On 28 February, Ukrainian forces claimed that Ukrainian Baykar Bayraktar TB2 unmanned combat aerial vehicles destroyed many Russian vehicles, including 96-100 tanks, 20 BM-21 Grad vehicles, and 8 fuel carriers.
+On 28 February, Ukrainian forces claimed that Ukrainian Baykar Bayraktar TB2 unmanned combat aerial vehicles destroyed many Russian vehicles, including 96-100 tanks, 20 BM-21 Grad vehicles, and 8 fuel carriers near Lebedyn.

 On 1 March, over 70 Ukrainian troops were killed during an attack on a military barracks in Okhtyrka.